-At the time these financial statements were prepared and audited, the District was aware of five existing circumstances that could significantly affect its financial health in the future:
+At the time these financial statements were prepared and audited, the District was aware of six existing circumstances that could significantly affect its financial health in the future:

-- ➤ The 2022 2023 foundation allowance is anticipated to increase per student.
-The foundation allowance represents approximately 80% of total District revenue - > The District is expecting additional costs to be incurred due to several new hires this year. - > The District is still monitoring the risk of incurring additional costs due to ongoing COVID-19 concerns. - ➤ The District is expecting to finish spending federal ESSER II and ESSER III funds in summer 2023.
-Associated ongoing expenditures will need to be budgeted for after these one-time federal funds are eliminated. - > Students count is projected to slowly return to pre-pandemic levels over the next 5 years. - > Retirement contributions made to the retirement system are anticipated to continue to increase.
+- The 2023-2024 foundation allowance is anticipated to increase per student.
+The foundation allowance represents approximately 80% of total District revenue. - The District is expecting additional costs to be incurred due to the expansion of employee benefits to all full-time staff. - The District is still monitoring the risk of incurring additional costs due to ongoing COVID-19 concerns including long term learning and social emotional needs of our students. - The District is expecting to finish spending federal ESSER II and ESSER III funds in summer 2023.
+Associated ongoing expenditures will need to be budgeted for after these one-time federal funds are eliminated however the District has been very cautious about limiting the use of grant funds to one-time projects as much as possible. - Students count is projected to remain flat for 2023-2024 and slowly returning to pre-pandemic levels over the next several years. - > Retirement contributions made to the retirement system are anticipated to continue to increase.